Symptoms Of A Bad Fuel Regulator

 noise while driving

-The fuel pump makes noise, but it should never reach the point where it’s annoying.
+The fuel pump makes noise, but it should never reach the point where it’s bothersome.
 If yours has started making a “whirring” sound, it might be going out.
-However, the noise may also be caused by a faulty fuel pressure regulator.
+However, the noise may also be caused by a defective fuel pressure regulator.

 The sound should be most noticeable when the engine is under stress, such as while accelerating, climbing a hill, or towing a trailer.